Please fill in for your free download and newsletter subscription.

 Ravensworth Road intersection of Fountain Head Dr – Jayhawk St

-The Federal Highway Administration (FHWA) recently began a pilot program to examine anew modular approach to construct mini roundabouts that use prefabricated materials, like raised islands made from engineered plastic developed from recycled plastic bottles, which will allow for ease of installation at a lower cost.
+The Federal Highway Administration (FHWA) began a pilot program to examine anew modular approach to construct mini roundabouts that use prefabricated materials, like raised islands made from engineered plastic developed from recycled plastic bottles, which allowed for ease of installation at a lower cost.

-Wei Zhang, of FHWA, recently commented: “if the materials and design are successful, we may be able to consider similar modular roundabouts as an option where safety and congestion improvements are needed quickly.”
+Wei Zhang, of FHWA, commented: “If the materials and design are successful, we may be able to consider similar modular roundabouts as an option where safety and congestion improvements are needed quickly.”

 To learn more about the project, or see a video, please use the following links:

 For other questions, please contact leaders on the project team: